ch4rlie1/SpriteAutoMovement/README.md

 # SpriteAutoMovement
-Using JavaFX to make a sprite that moves using random choices every given interval
+Using JavaFX to make a sprite that moves using random choices random intervals.

+To change the number of sprites, change the size of the "sprites" array in the first line of the Main method.